-If you’re looking for something cozy, yet refreshing, Marry Me Chicken is it.
+If you’re looking for something cozy yet refreshing, Marry Me Chicken is it.
 The sun-dried tomatoes give the chicken plenty of zesty, tangy flavor, while the heavy cream and parmesan cheese make it an Italian-style dish that’ll warm your soul.
-Tender chicken cutlets are breaded and cooked until juicy, and then go right into all that creamy saucy goodness!
+Tender chicken cutlets are breaded and cooked until juicy, and then they go right into all that creamy, saucy goodness!

 Why Is It Called “Marry Me Chicken?”

 I know, I know, it’s kind of a crazy name, but rest assured, no one is proposing to poultry! ?
 The joke is that this recipe is so good that whoever you serve it to might just fall in love!
 That’s right; this recipe is so good it could even spark a marriage proposal, in theory.
 I mean, stranger things have happened!
 Whatever the case, this is one amazing chicken recipe – with or without a wedding. ?♀️

 Just what ingredients are in Marry Me Chicken?
 Um, just the tastiest ingredients there are!?
 Seriously, all you need to add to this list is chocolate.
 (For dessert, of course.)